 What is True Key?
-It is a password manager by Intel Security, which can protect your passwords, logins, and files.
-In the past, weak and easy to memorize passwords might have sufficed, but computing power has grown and so has the number of cyber criminals.
-You need a unique password for all of the different accounts and websites that you are using.
+It’s a password manager by Intel Security, which can protect your passwords, logins, and files.
+In the past, weak and easy-to-memorize passwords might have sufficed.
+However, computing power has grown and so has the number of cybercriminals.
+You need a unique password for all of the different accounts and websites that you’re using.
 With password generators readily available, this is easy.

 However, remembering all those unique passwords is difficult.
 That’s why password managers are a necessity in today’s digital ecosystem.

-This review will look at True Key and highlight the advantages and disadvantages of this particular password manager.
-We will also look at the technical specs, the security features, and the pricing.
-We will then go over how to use True Key and compare the service to another similar manager, LastPass, while taking into account other True Key reviews from users.
+This True Key review will look at this password manager and highlight the advantages and disadvantages.
+We’ll also look at the technical specs, the security features, and the pricing.
+Next, we’ll go over how to use True Key and compare the service to another similar manager, LastPass.

 Pros and cons of True Key